makemegit/bash/README.md

 upgrademe # My update script fo Ubuntu

-viewallcron # Lists all users cron jobs
+viewallcron # Lists all of the users cron jobs